HegemanLab/vkmz/README.md

 VKMZ is a metabolomics vizualization tool which creates van Krevelen diagrams from mass spectrometry data.
 A van Krevelen diagram (VKD) plots a molecule on a scatterplot based on the molecule's oxygen to carbon ratio (O:C) against it's hydrogen to carbon ratio (H:C).
 Classes of metabolites cluster together on a VKD [0].
 Plotting a complex mixture of metabolites on a VKD can be used to briefly convey untargeted metabolomics data.

+VKMZ can be used as a standalone tool or on the Galaxy Project web platform [1].
 ## Using VKMZ

-VKMZ is designed to use XCMS [1] data as input.
+VKMZ is designed to use XCMS [2] data as input.
 Tabular data can also be used as input.
 For each feature in the data VKMZ attempts to predict it's molecular formula by comparing the features mass to a database of known formula masses.
 Heristically generated databases for unlabeled and labeled data is included with VKMZ.
 Users can define their own database.
 A VKD is created from formulas with predictions and outputed as a webpage and tabular file.

 ### Input modes

 VKMZ has three modes:
   1. `tsv` mode reads a specially formatted tabular file
-  2. `xcms` mode reads features in [XCMS](https://bioconductor.org/packages/release/bioc/html/xcms.html) [1] data
+  2. `xcms` mode reads features in [XCMS](https://bioconductor.org/packages/release/bioc/html/xcms.html) data
   3. `plot` mode replots VKMZ tabular data

 Select a mode by declaring it as the first argument to `vkmz.py`.